xamarin/xamarin-forms-samples/Advanced/DependencyResolution/DIContainerDemo/README.md

 ---
-name: "Xamarin Forms - Dependency Resolution (Container)"
+name: Xamarin.Forms - Dependency Resolution (Container)
-description: "This sample demonstrates how to inject a dependency resolution method into Xamarin.Forms."
+description: This sample demonstrates how to inject a dependency resolution method into Xamarin.Forms, so that an app's dependency injection container has...
 page_type: sample
 languages:
 - csharp
 products:
 - xamarin
+technologies:
+- xamarin-forms
 urlFragment: advanced-dependencyresolution-dicontainerdemo
 ---